thomasdideriksen/metadata/README.md

 }
 ```

-Set the 'Software' tag in a jpeg file and save the result:
+Set the [software](http://www.awaresystems.be/imaging/tiff/tifftags/software.html) tag in a jpeg file and save the result:
 ```javascript
 var jpeg = new MD.JpegResource(jpegArrayBuffer);
 var exif = new MD.TiffResource(jpeg.exifBuffer);